- Bracing design

 Competitors such as the Acura MDX do better with 5 to 8 inches more leg room in the second and third rows, depending on seat positioning, compared to the RX L’s 23.5 inches of leg room in row three and 30.9 inches in row two.

-Putting all three rows up nets only 7.45 cubic feet of space—half of what the MDX offers—for hauling duties, which will parents and grandparents won’t find suitable for a big day outing with the kids or grandkids.
+Putting all three rows up nets 16.3 cubic feet of space—a smidge more than the MDX—for hauling duties, which will parents and grandparents will barely find suitable for a big day outing with the kids or grandkids.

 2018 Lexus RX